-Here is a list of the most popular breeds of guard dogs and guard dogs.
+Here is a list of the most popular breeds of guard dogs.
 Remember that there are many.
 It’s just to start with:

 1- German shepherd: